TheFiveThemes/magnus/readme.txt

 == Description ==

 Magnus is a photoblogging WordPress theme named after the latin word for Grand.
-It was made to showcase photos in a big and bold way, making the featured image on each post span the full width of the browser window, paired up with beautiful typography and a precise grid layout.
+It was made to showcase photos in a big and bold way, making the featured image on each post span the full width of the browser window, paired up with beautiful typography and a carefully planned layout.

 Designed and developed originally by [Hugo Baeta](http://hugobaeta.com) as part of [The Five Themes](http://thefivethemes.com/themes/magnus) project.